celo-org/celo-monorepo/packages/docs/command-line-interface/validatorgroup.md

 ### Commission

 Manage the commission for a registered Validator Group.
 This represents the share of the epoch rewards given to elected Validators that goes to the group they are a member of.
+Updates must be made in a two step process where the group owner first calls uses the queue-update option, then after the required update delay, the apply option.
+The commission update delay, in blocks, can be viewed with the network:parameters command.
+A groups next commission update block can be checked with validatorgroup:show

 ```
 USAGE
   $ celocli validatorgroup:commission

 OPTIONS
-  --apply                                            Applies a previously queued update
+  --apply                                            Applies a previously queued update.
+Should be called after the
+                                                     update delay.

   --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Address for the Validator Group

   --ledgerAddresses=ledgerAddresses                  [default: 1] If --useLedger is set, this will get the first N